You hypocrite, first cast out the beam in thine own eye; and then shalt thou see clearly to cast out the mote in thy brother’s eye. — Matthew 7:5

 I hate the term “Triggered.”

-It’s overused and watered-down to the point that it’s now nearly meaningless.
+It’s overused and watered-down to the point where it’s now nearly meaningless.
 However, there’s no other way to describe what and how I’m feeling.

 Earlier today, the President of the USCCB issued a statement on the death of Cardinal Law.